Damian Cassidy: Club

 At underage level with Bellaghy he won Derry Under 16 (1981) and Derry Minor Championships.
 He made his Senior debut for the club in 1982.
 He won his first Derry Senior Football Championship medal with Bellaghy in 1986, with victory over Ballinderry in the final; Bellaghy also won the league that year.
-Despite Bellaghy not reaching the final, Cassidy was the Derry Championship's top-scorer in 1991, with a total haul of 4–06 (18 points).
+Despite Bellaghy not reaching the final, Cassidy was the Derry Championship's top-scorer in 1991, with a total haul of 4–6 (18 points).
 The club won the Derry Championship again in 1994, and also won that year's Ulster Senior Club Football Championship.
 The club went on to contest the 1995 All-Ireland Senior Club Football Championship final against Kilmacud Crokes of Dublin.
 Bellaghy were beat by three points and unfortunately for Cassidy he missed a vital penalty late in the match.
 Cassidy won further Derry Championship medals with the club in 1996, 1998 and 1999 —winning Derry league medals in the latter two years as well.
 Bellaghy were also Ulster Club runners-up in 1996 and 1998.
 He was awarded the man of the match accolade in both the 1994 and 1999 Derry Championship finals.
 Cassidy won player of the tournament in the All Ireland 7's hosted by Kilmacud in Dublin in 1996.
 He was also on the 7's team that won the All Ireland 7's in 1986.
 Cassidy won Player of the Tournament at the 1997 Castlewellan 7's, which Bellaghy won.
 Cassidy retired in 1999.

+Cassidy was also a talented hurler.

 School

-Cassidy won three MacRory Cup medals in 1982, 1983 and 1984 whilst at St. Patrick's College, Maghera (secondary school).
+Cassidy won three MacRory Cup medals in 1982, 1983 and 1984 whilst at St Patrick's College, Maghera (secondary school).
 He also played hurling for the college and won a Mageean Cup in 1984.

-Management career
+Managerial career

 Inter-county

 Cassidy was Derry assistant manager to Eamonn Coleman from 2000 until 2002.
 Derry won the National League in 2000 and got to the All-Ireland semi-final in 2001.
 Following the resignation of Coleman in July 2002, Cassidy said he was not interested in becoming Derry manager.
 Mickey Moran in the end succeeded Coleman.
 In late 2002, Cassidy was linked with the vacant Antrim manager's job, but rejected it.
 The post eventually went to PJ O'Hare.

 Following illness to then Cavan manager Eamonn Coleman before the start of the 2005 Championship, assistant Martin McElkennon became acting-manager and Cassidy became McElkennon's assistant.
 He described his position as a "consultancy role", but was assigned an assistant manager / coach's role the following year.

 In 2008 he applied for the vacant Derry Senior football manager's job.
 Cassidy was announced as new Derry boss late on 7 October 2008.
 His backroom team will include former Antrim star Kevin Madden, as well as Martin McConnell, Brendan McCrory and goalkeeping coach Kevin O'Neill.